-As described elsewhere in this Quarterly Report on Form 10-Q, our Advisor has agreed to waive the asset management fee otherwise payable to it pursuant to our Advisory Agreement for each of the quarters in 2014 through 2016 and the first quarter of 2017, to the extent that our MFFO for such quarter, as reduced to reflect the distribution and stockholder servicing fees payable for such quarter, as disclosed in our Annual Report on Form 10-K or Quarterly Report on Form 10-Q, as applicable, amounts to less than 100% of the aggregate distributions declared for such quarter.
-There can be no assurances that our Advisor will continue this waiver subsequent to the first quarter of 2017, and if not, cash available to pay distributions in future periods may be reduced.
+As described elsewhere in this Quarterly Report on Form 10-Q, our Advisor agreed to waive the asset management fee otherwise payable to it pursuant to our Advisory Agreement for each of the quarters in 2014 through 2016 and the first quarter of 2017, to the extent that our MFFO for such quarter, as reduced to reflect the distribution and stockholder servicing fees payable for such quarter, as disclosed in our Annual Report on Form 10-K or Quarterly Report on Form 10-Q, as applicable, amounts to less than 100% of the aggregate distributions declared for such quarter.
+There can be no assurances that our Advisor will elect to continue this waiver in future periods, and if not, cash available to pay distributions in future periods may be reduced.